Going from a Representative Agent to Counterfactuals in Combinatorial Choice: Missing Details on Numerical Experiments in Section

 For every collection of graphs, we generate an instance $\bp^\cK$ as follows.
 Given a graph $\bG^k$, we fix the deterministic cost vector \(v_e\) and generate 100 realizations of the noise vector \(\epsilon_e\).
 For each realization, we solve the deterministic version of the corresponding combinatorial problem using the perturbed edge costs \(v_e + \epsilon_e\).
 The resulting 100 solutions are averaged to form the observed choice data for that graph.
 This procedure is repeated across all \(K\) historical graphs, resulting in \(K\) sets of observed choice data for each instance.
 For each combination of \(K\) and correlation structure, we generate 20 such instances.
 To ensure consistency across noise structures, we reuse the same base graphs.

+In the constrained subset selection problem, for each collection of available subsets $\{\cI^{(k):k\in \cK}\}$, we generate an instance $\bp^\cK$ as follows.
+For each $k\in \cK$, the marginal allocation weights $bp^{(k)}$ are generated using the same procedure as in the longest path experiments.
+Specifically, item costs take the form $v_i + \epsilon_i$, where the deterministic components $v_i$ and noise terms $\epsilon_i$ follow the same distributions, noise structures, and parameter settings as before.
+The only difference is that, for each realization, we solve the corresponding deterministic constrained subset selection problem to obtain the observed marginal allocation weights.

-For an instance $\bp^\cK$, we verify whether the observed data $\bp^\cK$ is representable by S-RAM by checking the conditions in equation~\eqref{eq:mdm-feascon-order}.
-If the condition is violated, we compute the average absolute deviation loss using equation~\eqref{model:mdm_micp}, where the loss function is defined as $\sum_{k \in \cK} \sum_{e \in \bE^{k}} |x_e - p_e|.$ Here, \(p_e\) is the observed flow on edge \(e\), and \(x_e\) is the flow estimated under the S-RAM model.
+For an instance $\bp^\cK$, we verify whether the observed data $\bp^\cK$ is representable by s-RAM by checking the conditions in equation~\eqref{eq:mdm-feascon-order}.
+If the condition is violated, we compute the average absolute deviation loss using equation~\eqref{model:mdm_micp}, where the loss function is defined as $\frac{1}{K}\sum_{k \in \cK} \sum_{e \in \bE^{k}} |x_e^k - p_e^k|.$ Here, $p_e^k$ is the observed flow on edge $e$ in observation $k$, and $x_e^k$ is the probability estimated under the s-RAM model or for the constrained subset selection problem, $\frac{1}{K}\sum_{k \in \cK} \sum_{i \in \cI^{(k)}} |x_i^k - p_i^k|.$ Here, \(p_i^k\) is the observed marginal weight of item $i$ in observation $k$, and $x_i^k$ is the probability estimated under the s-RAM model .
+Because the data are generated randomly, enforcing exact representability can be overly restrictive: instances with vanishingly small loss may be classified as non-representable due to numerical or sampling noise.

+Accordingly, we treat an instance as s-RAM representable if its average absolute deviation loss is below $10^{-6}$, and report the representable fraction under this criterion.
 Finally, we report, for each \(K\) and noise setting, the proportion of representable instances and the average absolute deviation loss across the 20 generated instances.

-\textbf{Parametric S-RAM data for prediction.} We describe the data generation process used to evaluate the predictive accuracy of the nonparametric S-RAM framework on counterfactual tasks.
-In these experiments, observed data is generated from parametric S-RAM models, using their equivalent MDM formulations, and the goal is to assess whether the nonparametric S-RAM can accurately predict outcomes under new graph structures across different combinatorial problems, different underlying S-RAMs, and different counterfactual prediction tasks.
+\textbf{Parametric s-RAM data for prediction.} We describe the data generation process used to evaluate the predictive accuracy of the nonparametric s-RAM framework on counterfactual tasks.
+In these experiments, observed data is generated from parametric s-RAM models, using their equivalent MDM formulations, and the goal is to assess whether the nonparametric s-RAM can accurately predict outcomes under new graph structures across different combinatorial problems, different underlying s-RAMs, and different counterfactual prediction tasks.

-To retain interpretability grounded in utility theory, and given the equivalence between S-RAM and MDM, we generate data from parametric MDMs with structured assumptions on the marginal distributions.
+To retain interpretability grounded in utility theory, and given the equivalence between s-RAM and MDM, we generate data from parametric MDMs with structured assumptions on the marginal distributions.
 We still consider longest path problems, shortest path problems, and assignment problems.
-In each case, the evaluation focuses on whether S-RAM can accurately predict task-specific counterfactual quantities.
+In each case, the evaluation focuses on whether s-RAM can accurately predict task-specific counterfactual quantities.